 Founded in 1924, Fraport has since grown into a global operator with expertise in everything from airport construction and terminal management to cargo and retail.
 The company’s corporate slogan, “Connecting the world with tomorrow,” reflects its aim to always deliver unforgettable experiences to its customers, ensure operational excellence across its global network of airports, and keep its business at the forefront of innovation.

-“Our goal as a Venture Client Unit is to find solutions that are off the beaten path.
+“Our goal as a Venture Client Unit is to find solutions that are a bit off the beaten path.
 We typically look for start-ups with a proven product already on the market, but we’re also open to alternative approaches outside the typical vendors that offer solutions in a given field.”

-The team at Fraport uses Plug and Play in conjunction with FounderNest, and despite joining Fraport when FounderNest was already in place, Marina shared how valuable the platform has been: “FounderNest as a tool is far more efficient for us.
-It covers the core of what we need in terms of scouting and identifying potential vendors."
+The team at Fraport is part of the Plug and Play network and uses FounderNest as an additional source for scouting.
+Marina shared how valuable the platform has been: “As a tool, FounderNest is extremely efficient for us.
+It meets all our core needs in terms of scouting and identifying potential vendors.”

 “Usually, we would have two or three companies in mind that might solve our challenge.
 But the Similar Companies search is the most important feature for us because it expands our view of the market.”